seanebones-lang/chatbot-sales-demo/CONTENT_POPULATION_PROGRESS.md

 - ✅ Five Pillars of Islam completed
 - ✅ New Muslim resources completed
 - ✅ Islamic character and etiquette guides completed
+- ✅ Complete prayer and wudu guides completed
+- ✅ Ramadan and fasting guide completed
+- ✅ Charity and zakat guide completed

 ### Current Focus
-Continuing with core Islamic content to establish a solid foundation before moving to more specialized topics.
+Continuing with core Islamic content to establish a solid foundation.
+We've now completed comprehensive guides for prayer, fasting, charity, and core beliefs, providing a strong base for users to understand fundamental Islamic practices.